utdata/icj-cli-tools/lectures/bash/moving-around.md

 These are two special designations in the Unix world.
 A single period designates "this directory" and two periods designates the "parent directory".
 Every directory has these, so that's why the `ls -l` always shows two items inside a directory, even if it is "empty" of regular files or folders.

 We can use these period designations (there's probably a fancy word for them I don't know) to move around into different directories, and to manage files in our current directories.

-But first ...
+Let's see this "dot" designation in action.
+Do this command:

+`$ open .`

+Since you are in your home directory, this should open that folder in your Finder.

 ## mkdir